kamens/gae_bingo/README.md

 ## <a name="bonus">Bonus</a>

-GAE/Bingo is currently in production use at Khan Academy (http://khanacademy.org).
+GAE/Bingo is currently in production use at [Khan Academy](http://khanacademy.org).
 If you make good use of it elsewhere, be sure to let us know so we can brag about you to others (ben@khanacademy.org).

 ## <a name="faq">FAQ</a>